awsdocs/aws-resource-groups-user-guide/doc_source/tag-policies-arg-finding-noncompliant-tags.md

 1. The **Effective tag policy** section shows when the policy was last updated and the defined tag keys\.
 You can expand a tag key to see information about its values, case treatment, and whether the values are enforced for specific resources types\.
 **Note**
-If you're signed in to the master account, you need to choose an account to see its effective policy and view compliance information\.
+If you're signed in to the management account, you need to choose an account to see its effective policy and view compliance information\.

 1. In the **Resources with noncompliant tags** section, specify which Region to search for noncompliant tags\.
 Optionally, you can also search by resource type\.
 Then choose **Search resources**\.